 Under her leadership, and based on recommendations from the Muslim community, Dr. Mirahmadi established the International Cultural Center (ICC) to engage families in interfaith social action and community building initiatives where people from all traditions can converge to promote principles of peace, social harmony and pluralism.

-Over the past four years, Dr. Mirahmadi has led several innovative programs to explore counter-extremism initiatives in Afghanistan and Pakistan.
+Dr. Mirahmadi has also led several innovative programs to explore counter-extremism initiatives in Afghanistan and Pakistan.
 In 2010, she hosted a high level delegation, including a Federal Minister of Pakistan, to inform US policymakers about the potential role of traditional-cultural Muslim networks in countering radicalism.
 From 2011-12 she co-sponsored “The Project for Islamic Cooperation for a Peaceful Future in Afghanistan,” an initiative that has networked over 200 Afghan community leaders, social activists, and former Taliban commanders with internationally renowned moderate religious scholars.
 Dr. Mirahmadi is also the co-author of a ground-breaking study based on field interviews in over 35 cities and villages across Pakistan to examine initiatives led by traditional Muslim networks to decrease sectarian and communal violence and promote peace-building.
 The WORDE Report, “Pakistan’s Civil Society: Alternative Channels to Countering Extremism” and its supplementary 275 page directory of civil society organizations was the first study of this magnitude.
 This project was replicated across 15 provinces in Afghanistan and her latest report, “Afghanistan 2014 and Beyond: the Role of Civil Society in Peacebuilding and Countering Violent Extremism,” was published in February 2014.

 An authority in the field for over two decades, Dr. Mirahmadi has briefed numerous policymakers both in the US and abroad, and has presented at conferences organized by the US Department of Defense, US Congressional Anti-Terrorism Caucus, the Federal Bureau of Investigations, the National Fusion Center, the National Counter-Terrorism Center, and the Director of National Intelligence.
-She currently serves on the LAPD’s Community Police Advisory Board, and the Director of National Intelligence’s Heritage Council.
+She has served on the LAPD’s Community Police Advisory Board, and the Director of National Intelligence’s Heritage Council.
 Given her expertise, she received a political appointment in 2004 to the US Embassy of Afghanistan as Senior Advisor for Civil Society Infrastructure.